Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Conclusions

 \section{Conclusions}

-The present article summarizes recent developments in the study of imperfect carbon-carbon textile composites initiated already in~\cite{Zeman:2004:HBPWI}.
-To arrive at the present stage of understanding the complex structural response of these material systems, the machinery of homogenization tools has been fully exploited revealing both advantages and drawbacks of individual methods.
+The present article summarizes recent developments in the study of imperfect carbon-carbon textile composites initiated already in 2004 in part I~\cite{Zeman:2004:HBPWI} of this series.
+To arrive at the present stage of understanding of the complex structural response of these material systems, the machinery of homogenization tools has been fully exploited.

-When introduced in the framework of hierarchical modeling, the Mori-Tanaka method yields reasonably accurate approximations of the effective properties yet at the fraction of time when compared to finite element based simulations.

-In view of real material samples with a large amount of flaws (transverse and delamination cracks, large intertow vacuoles) even prior to loading, the modeling strategy based on the well known concept of periodic unit cell may become preferable, particularly if the response of the material exceeding its elastic limit becomes the primary interest.
+In view of real material samples impaired by a large amount of flaws (transverse and delamination cracks, large intertow vacuoles) even prior to loading, the modeling strategy based on the well known concept of periodic unit cell may become preferable, particularly if the response of the material exceeding its elastic limit~\cite{Fish:1999:CDM,Fish:00:IJCSE,Herb:CPA:10} is the primary interest.
 Presently, its potential is seen mainly in the formulation of statistically equivalent periodic unit cell that attempts to accommodate the most severe imperfections of the real material.
 Supported by the results derived in the course of this work, the two-layer SEPUC enhanced by incorporating the porous phase appears to be a suitable candidate for the computational model of plain weave textile reinforcement based composites including, apart from the investigated C/C composites, a large group of textile reinforced ceramics with their anticipated application in bio-medicine.

-To appreciate the concept of SEPUC we present, in addition, the results obtained from an independent stochastic analysis.
-There, a family of representative PUCs was generated assuming a random variation of individual geometrical parameters of the cell including the major porosity.
-Each variable was assigned the Gaussian probability distribution with the mean values and standard deviations taken from~\tabref{parameters_SEPUC}.
-Ten such unit cells were generated using the Latin hypercube sampling method.
-Details, including the assumed correlation between individual variables, are available in the doctoral thesis of the first author~\cite{Vorel:thesis}.

-All results are presented in~\figref{result_comp} confirming the predictive superiority of the SEPUC over other methods employed in this study.
-The high computational cost must, however, be reminded to keep the two approaches (unit cell models against analytical micromechanics) on the same starting line.